How Much Does the Average Condo Insurance Cost? | Gabi

 Condo insurance is also referred to as HO-6 policy and protects your condo unit.
-The average cost for condominium insurance is affected by a wide variety of factors.
+How much does the average condo insurance cost?
+It is affected by a wide variety of factors.
 Condo owners need to choose coverage limits individually to make sure they’re sufficiently covered.

 The national average for condominium insurance in 2018 was around $430 but also varies greatly by location and the insurer.
 In the report released by NAIC, we learn that the average condo insurance cost per year was as follows: